Cycling and Coronavirus Pandemic — Tips and Precautions to Follow

 The measures taken by the UCI include:

 - Canceling cycling events on the UCI International Calendar.
-All official cycling events in areas identified at risk by the WHO are canceled.
+All official cycling events in areas identified at risk by the WHO is canceled.

 - Suspension of all classifications for all events on the UCI International Calendar.
 Starting from 15 March 2020 and until further notice (but at least until 3 April 2020).